somaksanyal97/Email-Spam-Detection/README.md

 | Decision Tree | 0.94 | 0.94     | 0.94 | 0.94 |  {'max_depth': None}   |
 | Random Forest | 0.98 | 0.98     | 0.98 | 0.98 |   {'max_depth': None, 'n_estimators': 200} |

-With the word2vec embeddings, several advanced ML algorithms such as XGBoost, LightGBM, and AdaBoost, are trained.
+With the word2vec embeddings, several advanced ML algorithms such as XGBoost, LightGBM, AdaBoost and CatBoost are trained.
 GridSearchCV is used for hyperparameter tuning, optimizing parameters such as n_estimators (number of trees), learning_rate, and boosting_type.
 The implementation can be found [here](https://github.com/somaksanyal97/Email-Spam-Detection/blob/main/email_spam%20ML%20advanced.ipynb).

 Also, deep learning models - RNN, LSTM, and GRU are trained using pre-trained Word2Vec embeddings and Bidirectional layers for LSTM and GRU.
 Tokenization & Padding are applied to standardize input sequences.
 These models are compiled with Adam optimizer and trained using binary cross-entropy loss.
 The code implementation can be found [here](https://github.com/somaksanyal97/Email-Spam-Detection/blob/main/Email_Spam_DL.ipynb).
 ## Performance Metrics of ML and DL Algorithms with Word2Vec embeddings